gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **out\_of\_stock**: `boolean`

-- Whether or not the product is out of stock
+- Whether or not the product is out of stock.

 ***